Keys & Strategies Critical Thinking Course Pack

 - CT Strategies Overall Score: Strength in sustained, focused, and integrative use of critical thinking skills to determine what to believe or what to do.

-These skills and mindset attributes are addressed in the Keys & Strategies Critical Thinking Learning Modules.
+All of these skills and mindset attributes are addressed in the Keys & Strategies Critical Thinking Learning Modules.
 The modules provide a very rich explanation of each component of strong thinking as well as active learning exercised designed to build these qualities in your trainees.